 I just recently got around to ordering and viewing the Ring Divas heroine release Sayuri Blood Chronicles II.
 It was released a while back (maybe a couple of years ago), and since I was disappointed with the original Sayuri Blood Chronicles I thought I would pass this time.
-The original release had many flaws, in my opinion, that prevented it from being enjoyable, which is a real shame considering the out-of-this-world beauty of Meng Lau, who plays Sayuri.
-She really gives the performance her all, but unfortunately, she appears to have been told to cry and whine her way through the entire film.
+The original release had many flaws, in my opinion, that prevented it from being enjoyable, which is a real shame considering the out-of-this-world beauty of Sayuri.
+The actress really gives the performance her all, but unfortunately, she appears to have been told to cry and whine her way through the entire film.
 Every time she is punched or hit, she cries, as if she’s an innocent girl who has been cruelly kidnapped and forced to undergo a terrible ordeal, rather than a strong, brave heroine who refuses to give in.
 (This may sound unimportant, but those of you who are into these kinds of films know what I mean).

 In addition, the original Sayuri Blood Chronicles spent too much time setting up the “story” (or, in this case, the torture scenes), and featured no dialog during the movie’s most important moments.
 It all added up to a heroine movie with a lot of potential, but a disappointing one.